fc883388/re2-wiki/Contribute.md

 The change is submitted with additional metadata in the change description, so you will not be able to merge it with your work directly.
-Instead, switch back to the master branch, discard the old branch, and pull your work back into master.
+Instead, switch back to the main branch, discard the old branch, and pull your work back into main.

 <pre>
-$ git checkout master
+$ git checkout main
 $ git branch -d bugfix
 $ git pull
 </pre>

 ## Copyright

 Files in the RE2 repository don't list author names, both to avoid clutter and to avoid having to keep the lists up to date.
-Instead, your name will appear in the [Git change log](https://github.com/google/re2/commits/master) and in the [CONTRIBUTORS](https://github.com/google/re2/blob/master/CONTRIBUTORS) file and perhaps the [AUTHORS](https://github.com/google/re2/blob/master/AUTHORS) file.
+Instead, your name will appear in the [Git change log](https://github.com/google/re2/commits/main) and in the [CONTRIBUTORS](https://github.com/google/re2/blob/main/CONTRIBUTORS) file and perhaps the [AUTHORS](https://github.com/google/re2/blob/main/AUTHORS) file.

-The [CONTRIBUTORS](https://github.com/google/re2/blob/master/CONTRIBUTORS) file defines who the RE2 contributors—the people—are; the [AUTHORS](https://github.com/google/re2/blob/master/AUTHORS) file, which defines who “The RE2 Authors”—the copyright holders—are.
+The [CONTRIBUTORS](https://github.com/google/re2/blob/main/CONTRIBUTORS) file defines who the RE2 contributors—the people—are; the [AUTHORS](https://github.com/google/re2/blob/main/AUTHORS) file, which defines who “The RE2 Authors”—the copyright holders—are.
 The RE2 developers at Google will update these files when submitting your first change.
 In order for them to do that, you need to have completed one of the contributor license agreements:

   * If you are the copyright holder, you will need to agree to the [individual contributor license agreement](http://code.google.com/legal/individual-cla-v1.0.html), which can be completed online.